-Professor Tracy Kivell is a palaeoanthropologist who studies the functional morphology of the wrist and hand in extant and fossil primates.
-Her research focuses on extant and fossil apes, including fossil hominins, to further our understanding of the origin of human bipedalism and hand use throughout our evolutionary history.
-Her aim is to understand the relationship between bone shape and function of the hand through analyses of ontogeny, internal (trabecular and cortical) bone structure, and the biomechanics of primate locomotion.
+Professor Tracy Kivell is a palaeoanthropologist who studies the evolution of the postcranial skeleton in living and fossil primates, including our human ancestors (hominins).
+Her research focuses on the functional morphology of the hand in fossil apes and hominins to further our understanding of the origin of human bipedalism, tool use and manipulation throughout our evolutionary history.
+Tracy aims to better understand the relationship between bone shape and function through analyses of ontogeny (development), internal (trabecular and cortical) bone structure, and the biomechanics of primate locomotion.

-Tracy received her PhD from the University of Toronto, working on the developmental morphology of the ape wrist and the origin of human bipedalism.
-Before coming to the University of Kent, she was a Research Associate, teaching human gross anatomy at Duke University (2007-2009), and was postdoctoral Junior Researcher at the Max Planck Institute for Evolutionary Anthropology (2009-2013).
-She has participated in palaeontological field excavations at Miocene sites in Hungary as well as Plio-Pleistocene sites in South Africa.
+Professor Kivell received her PhD in 2007 from the University of Toronto, working on the developmental morphology of the ape wrist and the origin of human bipedalism.
+Before coming to the University of Kent, she was a Research Associate, teaching human gross anatomy at Duke University, USA (2007-2009), and was postdoctoral Junior Researcher in the Department of Human Evolution, Max Planck Institute for Evolutionary Anthropology, Germany (2009-2013).
+Tracy has participated in palaeontological field excavations at Miocene sites in Hungary as well as Plio-Pleistocene sites in South Africa.

 Professor Tracy Kivell’s current research interests include:

-- functional morphology of the Homo naledi and Australopithecus sediba hands
+- functional morphology of the primate postcranial skeleton

-- trabecular and cortical bone structure in extant and fossil primate hands to better understand locomotion and tool-use in early hominins
+- internal (trabecular and cortical) bone structure in extant and fossil primate hands to better understand the evolution of locomotion and manipulation in hominins

 - biomechanical analyses of terrestrial and arboreal locomotion in apes

 - functional morphology of fossil hand bones of Miocene hominoids.

 Projects in which she is involved include the following: